darkpalacestudio/manuals/chameleon/06_release_notes.md

 # Release Notes

 ## v1.3.1
-- Xen Scale support via parameter "KeytrackingNotesPerOctave"
+- support Xen Scales and microtuning via parameter "KeytrackingNotesPerOctave".
+See the section "Keytracking additional parameters".
+- Fix Crash of Chameleon2 on some systems

 ## v1.3.0
 - Implement sample-accurate parameter smoothing